Employee Stock Option Valuation

 |Vesting conditional on outperforming an index|

-Vesting in some ESOPs or Performance Share plans is contingent on the company's stock outperforming a market or industry index during the vesting period.
+Vesting in some ESOPs or Performance Share plans is contingent on the company's stock outperforming a market or industry index during a performance measurement period.
 The performance hurdle is, in effect, a relative total shareholder return (TSR) hurdle, which can be contrasted with the absolute TSR hurdle described under the ESO5 section above.
 If the performance hurdle relative to the index is not achieved then the options are forfeited.

 Performance hurdles are often specified as a schedule of one or more targets (expressed in terms of the percentages by which the company's TSR must beat the index for the options or performance shares to vest) and a corresponding vesting percentage for each target point.
 Vesting occurs on a sliding scale using linear interpolation for outperformance falling between specified percentage points.